Are you excited your toddler has finally graduated to being able to use pillows?

 - Satisfaction guaranteed or money back.

-- Machine washed and dryer safe.
+- Machine wash and dryer safe.

 - Pillowcase included.